Search for the decay $\chi_{c1}(3872)\to\pi^{+}\pi^{-}\chi_{c1}$

 For the $\mathcal{R}$ measurement, many common systematic uncertainty sources cancel, including those arising from the luminosity, the lepton reconstruction efficiency, the kinematic fit, the branching fraction of $\mathcal{B}(\jpsi\to\LL)$, and the ISR correction factor.
-The non-canceling systematic uncertainties arise from the efficiencies for photon detection, pion tracking and PID, as well as backgrounds, the branching fraction of $\chico\to\gamma\jpsi$ and the MC decay model.
+The non-canceling systematic uncertainties consists of multiplicative and additive systematic uncertainties.
+The multiplicative are derived from the efficiencies for photon detection, pion tracking, PID, the branching fraction of $\chico\to\gamma\jpsi$, the MC decay model, and those from $\x\to\pp\jpsi$ channel.
 The uncertainty for photon detection is 1.0$\%$ per photon~\cite{uncertaintyofphoton}.
 Since the efficiency for one photon does not cancel in $\mathcal{R}$, 1.0\% is taken as the systematic uncertainty for photon detection.
 The pion pair in the search channel of $\x\to\pp\chico$ has a relatively low momentum compared to that of $\x\to\ppjpsi$.
-Thus the uncertainty of pion tracking does not cancel, and the uncertainty is estimated to be 1.0\% per pion~\cite{syserrorofpi, erroroflep}.
+Thus the uncertainty of pion tracking does not cancel, and the uncertainty is estimated to be 1.0\% per pion~\cite{syserrorofpi}.
 In the search channel, PID is applied for the pion candidate in 3-track event selection.
 The systematic uncertainty is assigned as 1.0$\%$ per pion.
 The systematic uncertainty related to the branching fraction $\mathcal{B}(\chico\to\gamma\jpsi)$ is taken from PDG~\cite{pdg}.
 In the nominal analysis, the $\x\to\pp\chico$ signal MC events are generated using a phase-space model.
 Assuming the $\pip\pim$ system is dominated by a $\sigma(500)$ resonance, we generate alternative signal MC events for both $S$-wave and $D$-wave $\x$ decays, and the maximum difference to the nominal efficiency is taken as systematic uncertainty from an MC decay model.
 The systematic uncertainty from the $\x \to \pp\jpsi$ channel is quoted from Ref.~\cite{gammax3872}, including sources related to the pion tracking, signal parametrization, background shape, and the statistical uncertainty of the signal yield $N^{\rm sig}(\pp\jpsi)$.

-The previous items are fractional uncertainties affecting the efficiency; other uncertainties affect $N^{U.L.}$ directly.
-The uncertainty due to backgrounds in the $\x\to\pp\chico$ channel is investigated by floating the background contributions from $\eta^\prime J/\psi$ and $\pip\pim \psi_2(3823)$ which were previously fixed based on MC studies.
-The uncertainty associated with the fit range is determined by varying the fit range within $\pm 10$~MeV.
-The uncertainty due to the signal shape is considered by varying the resolution of the convolved Gaussian within $\pm 1 \sigma$.
-The most conservative $N^{U.L.}$ from the combined effects of these sources is used.